amanxsays/Sluice/README.md

 - **A `Worker.processOnce()` / `run()` split, not one big infinite-loop method.** `processOnce()` does exactly one claim-and-handle cycle and returns a boolean — directly unit-testable, no test can cleanly assert against an infinite loop. `run()` is a thin, effectively untested wrapper that just calls it repeatedly.
 - **`RateLimitedException` as its own type, not a generic catch-all.** A rate-limited failure carries real information — how long the upstream itself wants you to wait — that shouldn't be discarded in favor of a locally-computed guess.
 A specific exception type, caught before the general handler, is what lets that real signal actually reach `markFailed`.
 - **Multi-stage Dockerfiles, building from source.** A `maven` build stage compiles the full reactor; only the finished jar is copied into a slim `eclipse-temurin` JRE runtime image — the shipped image never carries Maven, the JDK, or source code.
+- **Micrometer lives in `sluice-core`, not `sluice-api`.** Same reasoning as Jackson: it's a framework-agnostic facade, not a Spring library, so `Worker` can record metrics without violating core's zero-Spring rule. `sluice-api` only supplies the concrete, auto-configured registry Spring Boot builds.
+- **A skipped test, not a failing one, when an optional dependency is unavailable.** `WorkerTest`'s rate-limit test needs a real `mock-upstream` reachable over HTTP — genuinely absent on a bare CI runner, not a bug. `Assumptions.assumeTrue(...)` turns that into an honest "couldn't verify here" rather than a false red X.

 ## Project status / roadmap